veedaisme/veeda-collective-canvas/docs/veeda_mvp_technical_rfc.md

 The primary motivation is to translate the functional requirements from the [Veeda MVP PRD](veeda_mvp_prd.md) into a concrete technical plan.
 This ensures alignment within the development team on the implementation approach before coding begins.
 The chosen technologies aim for a modern, efficient, and maintainable codebase:

 *   **Frontend:** React provides a robust component model.
-The TanStack ecosystem ([Router](https://tanstack.com/router/latest), [Query](https://tanstack.com/query/latest), [Form](https://tanstack.com/form/latest)) offers type-safe, performant solutions for routing, server state management, and form handling.
+The TanStack ecosystem ([Router](https://tanstack.com/router/latest), [Query](https://tanstack.com/query/latest), [Form](https://tanstack.com/form/latest)) offers type-safe, performant solutions for routing, server state management, and form handling. **The frontend interacts solely with the backend GraphQL API for all data needs.**
-*   **Backend:** **A custom backend built with Deno and TypeScript provides maximum flexibility and control.
-Utilizing GraphQL offers efficient data fetching, strong typing aligned with TypeScript, and better long-term API evolution compared to REST, especially given the interconnected data model and potential future features like real-time collaboration.**
+*   **Backend:** A custom backend built with Deno and TypeScript provides maximum flexibility and control.
+Utilizing GraphQL offers efficient data fetching, strong typing aligned with TypeScript, and better long-term API evolution compared to REST, especially given the interconnected data model and potential future features like real-time collaboration. **The backend handles all database interactions using the Supabase client.**
-*   **Database:** PostgreSQL offers reliability, strong data integrity features, and excellent JSONB support suitable for flexible block structures.
+*   **Database:** Supabase (managed PostgreSQL) offers reliability, strong data integrity features, excellent JSONB support, and built-in authentication and RLS capabilities.

 ## 3. Proposed Solution / Detailed Design